ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

    ...
    </ConfigurationFragment>
    ```
-4. You can customize this file to configure redactors for different message payloads (HTTP, JSON, HTML form, and plain text).
+4. You can customize this file to configure redactors for different message payloads (HTTP, JSON, HTML form, and plain text), but you must ensure that you have an `HTTPRedactor` that specifies which URLs redaction will be applied to.
 This is described in the next sections.
 5. Edit the following file:

    ```